 - Ensuring adequate funding for Medicaid transformation and financing, which maintains access to adequate benefits; and that state Medicaid programs are sustainable for years to come.

-- Investing in population health, which improves the health of our patients and communities.
+- Investing in population health, which improves the health of patients and communities across the country.

-We have developed policy principles to promote dialogue around how best to continue to expand coverage while also promoting innovation in the Medicaid program.
+We engage in Medicaid public policy issues in collaboration with other like-minded organizations, including the Catholic Health Association, Families USA and the Modern Medicaid Alliance.
+We have also developed policy principles to promote dialogue around how best to continue to expand coverage while also promoting innovation in the Medicaid program.

 Innovation Policy & Best Practice Resources

 Trinity Health supports and engages in Medicaid Innovation across our states, and has leveraged these experiences to develop policy recommendations that assess implications of various Medicaid policies on beneficiaries and other stakeholders as well as highlighting best practices.

 Section 1115 Medicaid and Section 1332 State Innovation Waivers

 Payment and Delivery Reform, including Social Determinants of Health